ibm-cloud-docs/vlans/faq.md

 # FAQs
 {:#vlans-faqs}

 ## Can I move an existing device to a new VLAN?
 {: faq}

-Existing devices can be moved to other VLANs, but only when the move is requested.
-Because VLANs are tied to a router and connections to each router are dependent upon the device's physical location, some VLAN moves may require a physical relocation, as well.
-This is always the case when the new VLAN is located in a different datacenter, but it also may apply when moving a device to a different VLAN within the same datacenter.
-Making this change interrupts network connectivity and requires changing the device's IP address when the connection is moved to the new VLAN.
-When moving a device to a new VLAN we ask that ample planning is allowed, because the machine will be offline for the duration of the move.
+Existing compute devices, such as a virtual server instance (VSI) or a bare metal, cannot be moved to a new VLAN.
+A new VSI or bare metal needs to be provisioned in the new VLAN and deprovisioned accordingly.
+Single VLAN firewalls cannot be moved to a new VLAN either.
+Multi VLAN firewalls can be attached to the new VLAN and then detached from the previous VLAN.
+Refer to the specific offering documentation for capabilities and limitations.

 ## Is there a way to specify which VLAN I want to use for my device when I order it?